carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 To commint untracked files with git, I have to put them in a **'staging'** zone.
-This zone is like a bridge area between untracked files and the files alraedy commited.
+This zone is like a bridge area between untracked files and the files alraedy committed.
 So putting untracked files in the staging zone make them ready for the next commit.
 Untracked files are adding to the staging zone with the **'git add'** command.